Pullen Arts Center

-Pullen Arts Center is located on the north side of Pullen Park, across the street from NC State's Bell Tower and next door to Theatre in the Park.
-An arts education facility for beginning to advanced artists ages 6-adult, the Center provides quality instruction, a variety of programming, specialized equipment, gallery exhibitions and studio access.
-Classes are offered year-round and are open to Raleigh residents and non-residents.
-Find the class that's right for you!
+Pullen Arts Center is located on the north side of Pullen Park, across the street from N.C.
+State's Bell Tower and next door to Theatre in the Park and the Gregg Museum.
+Since 1961, Pullen Arts Center has served as an arts education facility for artists of all skill levels.

 Pullen Arts Center Improvement Plan

 The park bond approved by voters in Fall 2014 includes $6 million for improvements at the Pullen Arts Center and surrounding north side of Pullen Park.
 The current structure at 105 Pullen Road was built in the 1960’s and houses a variety of programs including: pottery, painting, jewelry, printmaking, glass, arts-based summer camps for children with support spaces for administration, meetings, gallery, and operation.
 Improvements are needed to accommodate the growth and popularity of arts education at Pullen Arts Center with new technology and equipment.
 The existing facility will undergo a full renovation and expansion.
 Pullen Arts Center will close November 9, 2017 to prepare for the construction project.Learn about the Pullen Arts Center Improvement Plan

 Art4Fun Camps are unstoppable!
 While Pullen Arts Center is closed for renovations during Summer 2019, Art4Fun Camp will be held at Underwood Elementary (1614 Glenwood Avenue).
 Please note that registration for Art4Fun Camp will open on RecLink at 6:30 a.m. on Friday, March 8, 2019.
 Search on RecLink using the registration barcodes listed below.